MarkHoeber/tools-tech-syllabus/source/sphinx.rst

 When you have added content to RST files in the Sphinx project:

 #.
 Run the command ``make html``.
 Check if there are warnings or errors in the command window.
 Fix those issues.
-Use Google, or |GitHub - Issues| if you get stuck.
+Use Google, or :xref:`GitHub Issues` if you get stuck.

 #.
 Check for the HTML output in the ``get_started_sphinx/build/html`` directory.